 A coach keeps you on track

 A coaching relation starts (at least when working with me) with a solid mutual understanding of your vision, values and goals.
-Oftentimes I've seen that momentum is lost and motivation crumbles when we lose connection with these core elements of our being.
-Coaching ensures that you stay connected and that you don't divert from those things you really treasure.
+Oftentimes I’ve seen that momentum is lost and motivation crumbles when we lose connection with these core elements of our being.
+My approach ensures that you stay connected and that you don’t divert from those things you really treasure.

 You get immediate feedback

 You get what you buy.
 Oftentimes that implies that the vendor hides imperfection and sells you a dream.
-You can tell a coach anything you want, a coach will give you back i.m.m.e.d.i.a.t.e.l.y. what you are projecting, allowing you to understand and grow from there.
-As a coach I have no stake in your life, other than shining a light on your greatness and showing where you can grow.
+You can tell a coach anything you want, they will give you back i.m.m.e.d.i.a.t.e.l.y. what you are projecting, allowing you to understand and grow from there.
+As a coach, I have no stake in your life, other than shining a light on your greatness and showing where you can grow.
 Honestly, when was the last time someone, anyone, really listened and gave you real feedback?